 This selective 4-year program is designed for licensed physicians.
 Students are trained in clinical radiation oncology, cancer management, radiation treatment techniques and tumor biology.
 Coursework also includes electives in radiation physics and surgical and medical oncology.
 Students also participate in a 6-month research component.
 The program is completed at the NC Clinical Cancer Center, where students conduct both research and clinical rotations on real patients.

 Cape Fear Community College

-Located in Wilmington, North Carolina, Cape Fear Community College has over 50 academic concentration options.
+Located in Wilmington, North Carolina, Cape Fear Community College offers various certificates, associate's degrees and diplomas.
 Aspiring radiographers can pursue an associate's degree to prepare for national certification.
 Cape Fear is affiliated with several hospitals in the Wilmington area, where radiography students have the opportunity to complete clinical rotation requirements.